 My Dad is visiting, he likes his food meaty, hearty and tasty.
 This dish seemed to fit the bill (even though it had no pork chops in it!)

-We had a thorough Purple Moose beer tasting before dinner, sampling the full range (belatedly trying the Merry X-Moose Ale).
+We had a thorough beer tasting before dinner, sampling the full range on offer.
 This got my inspiration well oiled for cooking dinner.
 Like almost all of the BHK food, this required little thought, preparation and execution.

 The tatin works a treat with the sweetness of carrot, onion and beetroot being lifted by the touch of balsamic and orange.
 You can do the tatins individually, but one large one is easier and much more impressive when you flip it out (queue a few ‘ooohhhhhhsss!)

 The green lentil stew would be better with puy lentils, but they were expensive.
 Your humble green lentils still have a nice bite with some earthy flavour.
-The stew is rich with butter and a the interesting addition of coriander.
+The stew is rich with addition of coriander.

 The orange and mint dressing is an added dimension of flavour that balances the sweetness of the tatin.